 |Time||Time %||IPC||Branch Miss||L2 Cache Miss||Symbol|

+That's it!
 Counters make it easy to spot functions and call trees with abnormal performance characteristics.
-In fact, this function can be optimized to run 600% faster by reducing cache misses using spacial locality.
-You can read more about that in another blog post: Fast Image Quantization For Tensorflow Lite.
+In fact, this function show in the example can optimized to run 600% faster by reducing cache misses using spacial locality.